Breci/twitch-ext-vuex/README.md

 ```

 ### Custom data
-`isExtensionInitialized` returns a boolean telling you if the data have been loaded on the store.

 #### bits
 `bits.getBitsAmount(sku:string):number` return the bits amount of given sku.
 Return 0 if the sku doesn't exist.